 Rule 6.
 Record Examinations.
-The permanent registration records of the jurisdiction or jurisdictions involved shall be received as evidence with respect to all objections to which the material contained in such records is relevant.
+The permanent voter registration records of the jurisdiction or jurisdictions involved shall be received as evidence with respect to all objections to which the material contained in such records is relevant.
 Relevant issues include, but are not limited to, whether the signer is a registered voter; whether the signer is a qualified elector; whether the signature on the petition is that of a registered voter whose signature it purports to be; whether the signer or the candidate are residents of the political subdivision involved for the period required; and whether the signer is registered to vote at the address shown beside the signature on the petition in question.
 The Board may make appropriate provisions when an election authority has computerized its registration records, or otherwise created electronically-stored registration records.

-When ordered by the Electoral Board, petitions and objections shall be compared with those registration records by the Office of the County Clerk's Election Department or the Chicago Board of Election Commissioners or both.
+When ordered by the Board or a Hearing Officer, petitions and objections shall be compared with those registration records by the Office of the County Clerk's Election Department or the Chicago Board of Election Commissioners or both.
 The objector and the candidate each shall have the right to have designated and duly authorized representatives present at such comparison during their good conduct.
-The comparison shall commence at the time specified by the Electoral Board through its agent and the failure of the candidate, objector or their duly authorized representatives to timely appear for said comparison shall neither delay nor in any way affect the validity of the comparison.
-Notice to the parties will be given at the telephone numbers listed on their Appearance forms and notice may be given as late as 9:00 p.m. the evening before.
+The comparison shall commence at the time specified by the Board or a Hearing Officer and the failure of the candidate, objector or their duly authorized representatives to timely appear for said comparison shall neither delay nor in any way affect the validity of the comparison.
+Notice to the parties will be given at a hearing before their assigned Hearing Officer, via the telephone numbers or e-mail addresses listed on their Appearance forms and notice may be given as late as 9:00 p.m. the evening before the scheduled record examination.